 Brucella is a very slow growing organism so the Blood culture must be incubated for a period of 6-8 weeks before discarding as culture negative.
 Periodic transfer (subculture) to serum supplemented solid media in every 3-5 days is needed to isolate the organism.

-Rose Bengal Plate test is a most widely used screening test.
-It can used as spot agglutination test using stained antigen.
-Rise in antibody titer to Brucella.
-In the absence of an acute phase specimen, a titer of at least 1: 160 in convalescent phase serum sample is diagnostic.
+Rose Bengal Plate test is the most widely used screening test for brucellosis.
+It can be used as spot agglutination test using stained antigen.
+In the absence of an acute phase specimen, a titer of at least 1: 160 in the convalescent-phase serum sample is diagnostic.
 Serological methods include agglutination, complement fixation and ELISA.